RobHolme/HL7-Powershell-Module/readme.md

 __-NoACK__: This switch instructs the CmdLet not to wait for an ACK response from the remote host.

 __-Delay \<int\>__: The delay (in seconds) between sending each message.

+__-Encoding \<string\>__: The text encoding to use when sending the message.
+Supports "UTF-8" or "ISO-8859-1" (Western European).
+Defaults to "UTF-8" if parameter not supplied.

 ## Remove-HL7Identifiers